Hair Pulling Trichotillomania Treatment Tips

 Trichotillomania is an impulse control hair pulling disorder that continuously pulls out scalp or body hair.
 People suffering from this hair-pulling disorder tend to pull hair from their body parts, but the most common body parts are the scalp, eyebrows, and eyelids.
 Trichotillomania’s chronic condition, if it is left untreated, can affect the patient repeatedly.
-In some individuals, this disorder can last for months or even years.
+In some individuals, this disorder can last for months or even years, making hair pulling trichotillomania treatment essential to manage the condition effectively.

 Causes of Trichotillomania